UDASE-CHiME2023/reverberant-LibriCHiME-5-metadata/README.md

 This repository contains instructions for creating the reverberant LibriCHiME-5 dataset (metadata and audio files) for the UDASE task of the CHiME-7 challenge.
 The reverberant LibriCHiME-5 dataset is used for dev and eval only.

-~~**This repository will not be shared with participants**, we will only share the code to create the audio files from the metadata stored in json files.~~ Now that the challenge is over, we also provide the code to create the metadata for the reverberant LibriCHiME-5 dataset.
+This repository is made publicly available now that the CHiME-7 challenge is over.

 ## Preparation